floating-gates/open-material-db/README.md

   <img src="/extras/header.webp" alt="OpenDB logo">
 </p>

-Open Material DB is a lightweight SQLite-based database of engineering materials.
+Open Material DB is a minimal SQLite-based database of engineering materials.
-It is designed to be simple, extensible, and easy to integrate with tools written in [C3](https://c3-lang.org).
+It is designed to be simple, extensible, and easy to integrate.

----

 ## Installation